ricalo/blog/_posts/2019-09-24-minecraft-server-freenas.md

 ---
 title: Installing a Minecraft server on FreeNAS
 excerpt: >
-    Learn how to install a lightweight Git server on your FreeNAS server.
-Host the repositories that contain critical business data on your own infrastructure.
+    Learn how to install a Minecraft server on your FreeNAS server.
+Configure your installation as a service that starts every time the jail starts.
 date: 2019-09-24
 categories:
 tags: